jhlagado/firth/manual/index.md

 ### Hardware requirements

 Firth is design to be run in ROM of a Z80 computer board like the TEC-1.
-It could also be easily adapted to run on a similar system such as the RC2014 homebrew Z80 single-board computer.
+It could also be easily adapted to run on similar systems such as [Grant Searle's 7-chip Z80 computer](http://zx80.netai.net/grant/z80/SimpleZ80.html) and the [RC2014 Z80 single-board computer](https://rc2014.co.uk/).

-To run on a TEC-1 it requires additional hardware. **TODO: details of this additional hardware.** it requires a Motorola 6850 ACIA serial chip mapped to ports `$80` and `$81` (or `0x80` and `0x81`) as per the hardware arrangement designed by Grant Searle for his [7-chip Z80 computer](http://zx80.netai.net/grant/z80/SimpleZ80.html).
+To run Firth on a TEC-1 it some requires additional hardware to expand the memory and run the serial interface. **TODO: details of this additional hardware.** Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports `$80` and `$81` (or `0x80` and `0x81`) as per the hardware arrangement designed by Grant Searle.
 See the circuit diagram below and note how the 6850 ACIA chip is wired up.
 ![Grant Searle's serial interface](Z80SbcSchematic1.2.gif)

 [Back to contents](#contents)